GenomicsAotearoa/Introduction-to-R/docs/08-r-help.md

----
-exercises: 5
+# Getting help with R

+!!! info

     keypoints:

     - R provides thousands of functions for analyzing data, and provides several way to get help
     - Using R will mean searching for online help, and there are tips and resources on how to search effectively

     objectives:

     - Locate help for an R function using `?`, `??`, and `args()`
     - Check the version of R
     - Be able to ask effective questions when searching for help on forums or using web searches

     questions:

     - How do I get help using R and RStudio?
-source: Rmd
-teaching: 10
-title: Getting help with R
----

-`{r, include=FALSE} source("../bin/chunk-options.R") knitr_fig_path("08-")`

 ## Getting help with R